Genshin/spree_warehouse/README.md

 Run `rake test_app` to generate the test_app.
 Then run`rake` for the features and spec tests.

-If you have problems try prefixing things with 'bundle exec '.
+If you have problems try prefixing things with `bundle exec`.

 Support